richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-A) get 6 & 10 sample set of easy objects
+- checkPerformNextTask MAKE SURE PROJECT IS LOADED BEFORE HAND

+- check that global positioning is correct

 B) walk thru each pair to see progress
-- need to decide GOOD & BAD PAIRS
+- need to decide GOOD & BAD PAIRS to include

-- don't AVERAGE patches -- use sphere approx ...
+for BA: - don't AVERAGE patches -- use sphere approx ...
 C) pipeline
 - use population sigmas to throw out:
  	- bad track pairs [don't combine]